legluondunet/MyLittleLutrisScripts/Tomb Raider II/README.md

 "Tomb Raider II" provided by GOG using OpenLara open source engine
 ### Technical notes:
 - Openlara Github version c7fe8ec 10 february 2023.
 - OpenLara support for "Tomb Raider II" is still work in progress and incomplete.
-Use this script only for testing and report bugs.
+Use this script only for testing.
 - Multilingual menus and subtitles.
 - Gamepad natively supported.
 ### Credits: